 This project aims to bridge between scholars and practitioners, as this is a field where extensive insights exist among insiders.
 By building a bridge, we will enhance both our knowledge about and ability to handle today’s hybrid challenges.

 The project will develop networks and collaborations across disciplinary boundaries among researchers within and outside Sweden, as well as with relevant practitioners.
-The project is part of the Swedish Defence University’s Hybrid Warfare Research Group.
+The project is part of the work of the Hybrid Warfare Research Group (HWRG).

-I have here co-organised a conference in 2017 and I have a forthcoming antology with I.B.
-Tauris titled Hybrid Threats- and Warfare: Security and Asymmetric Conflict in the Grey Zone.
+I have here co-organised a conference in Stockholm 2017 (URL) and co-organise one with the Polish War Study University in 2019 (URL).
+I have a forthcoming anthology with I.B.
+Tauris titled Hybrid Warfare: Security and Asymmetric Conflict in International Relations (Forthcoming, 2021).
 I am here currently focusing on the role of the armed forces to counter hybrid threats and warfare to include in-depth case studies of the Swedish context and to bring in experiences and lessons from other countries.

 This article first traces the origin of hybrid warfare and the label game surrounding the concept, asking whether it is merely old wine in a new bottle, and if so, whether it is still a useful concept.
 It is found that while being old wine in new bottles, it is still a good wine well worth drinking.
 While there is not much new in the concept itself, it is a useful tool to think about past wars, today’s wars and the wars of the future.
 Thereafter, this paper analyses how hybrid warfare and hybrid threats are to be understood in the context of peace, conflict and war.
 It is shown how hybrid warfare and threats fit into our traditional understanding of conflict dynamics.